srivyshnavks/titanic/README.md

 ## Titanic dataset Analysis and Visualization
-Titanic dataset is vizualized using seaborn.
+Titanic dataset is visualised using seaborn.

 Model is trained and predictions are made using Logistic Regression.